Eduardo Kac

 tk

 This photograph shows the Blue Ghost lunar lander fully assembled at Firefly in Cedar Park, Texas.
 The photo was taken on November 24, 2024, after the lander returned from JPL.
 Blue Ghost Mission 1, Firefly Aerospace's lunar lander, arrived at NASA's Kennedy Space Center in Cape Canaveral, Florida on Monday, December 16, 2024.
-The spacecraft was transported to the launch site for integration with the SpaceX Falcon 9 rocket that will carry it to space.
+The spacecraft was transported to the launch site for integration with the SpaceX Falcon 9 rocket that carried it to space.
 Credit: Firefly Aerospace.

 tk